Cook Islands To Change Their Name To Cut Ties With Captain Cook

 In 1994 there was a vote to change the name of the Cook Islands to Avaiki Nui, which was a popular Maori name for the island chain.
 But the referendum to make the change at that time was defeated.

-CNN says that the majority of the inhabitants of the Cook Islands want a name that is less Colonial and more traditional.
+CNN says that the majority of the inhabitants of the Cook Islands want a name that is less colonial and more traditional.
 At this time the Maori name for the island chain is Kūki ‘Āirani, which is a transliteration of the English words Cook Islands rather than an indigenous term or name.

 The largely Maori population of the Cook Islands are seeking to leave behind the name “Cook,” which is thought to represent imperialism and colonialism.
 Last year a statue of Captain James Cook in Australia’s Sydney’s Hyde Park was vandalized with the words “no pride in genocide.”